 Computing Devices II (20th Century to Date)

-20th Century to date computing devices are computers that were invented and used by man from the 20th century to date
+20th Century to date computing devices are computers that were invented and used by man from the 20th century to date.
+They include:

 ENIAC

 ENIAC (Electronic Numerical Integrator and Calculator) was the first electronic general-purpose computer.
-ENIAC used a word of 10 decimal digits instead of binary digits.
-It was designed by John Mauchly and J. Presper Eckert of the University of Pennsylvania, U.S. ENIAC was formally dedicated at the University of Pennsylvania on February 15, 1946, and was heralded as a "Giant Brain" by the press.
-It had a speed on the order of one thousand (103) times faster than that of electro-mechanical machines
+It was designed by John Mauchly and J. Presper Eckert.
+It used a word of 10 decimal digits instead of binary digits and had a speed one thousand times faster than electro-mechanical machines.

 Uses: The addition of two numbers was achieved in 200 microseconds and multiplication in 2,800 microseconds.